Zhangshuojackpot/Zhangshuojackpot/README.md

 ### Greetings everyone!
 This is Shuo Zhang👋
 🏫 My status: I am currently working as a full-time DPhil student at SHElab, Southeast University, China.
-I major in biomedical engineering and try to use some data-driven algorithms to solve real-world healthcare problems, and I am gratuating soon!
+I major in biomedical engineering and try to use some data-driven algorithms to solve real-world healthcare problems, and I am graduating soon!

 🔭 My interests: Generally speaking, my research can be divided into two stages.
 On the one hand, I attempt to make some contributions to the data-driven algorithms themselves.
 Some common bottlenecks in deep learning have been focused on and improved in my research, such as learning with noisy labels.
 On the other hand, I make some efforts to apply state-of-the-art methods in deep learning to improve some healthcare problems, especially in physiological signal monitoring.